ETIAS Countries that Require a Europe Travel Authorization for American Citizens

 - Answer ETIAS background and eligibility questions

 To apply for an ETIAS visa waiver Americans are required to:

 - A valid email account – your ETIAS authorization will be sent via email

 - A valid debit or credit card to pay the application fees

 Once approved, the ETIAS authorization will be valid for three years.
 American citizens holders of an approved ETIAS can travel around the Schengen Area for a maximum of 90 days every 180 day period.

 The European Union launched the ETIAS authorization system as a response to the increasing number of tourists, as well as the ongoing migration flows and the terrorist threats.

-Every visa-exempt third-country national, including Americans, arriving at the Schengen external borders will be required to hold an approved ETIAS visa.
+Every visa-exempt third-country national, including Americans, arriving at the Schengen external borders will be required to hold an approved ETIAS authorization.